JimYang9788/system-design/Ch4 Design a Rate limiter.md

 Common Algorithms:
 1. Token Bucket (Amazon, Stripe)
 A preset amount of token is put into a user's bucket.
 Each request consumes a token, we check if there are enough tokens in the bucket.
 If not, then the request is dropped.
-The refill is about 4 per 1 minute, (for example)
+The refill is about 4 per 1 minute, (for example).
+Problems with token bucket is its tuning the parameters.

 2. Leaking Bucket
+When a request arrives, the system checks if the queue (bucket) is full.
+If it is not full, the rewuest is dropped.
+Requests are pulled from the queue and processed at regular intervals.

+Problem is that the queue might be stuffed with old requests.

 3. Fixed window counter
+The algorithm divides the timeline into fix-sized time windows and assigne a counter for each window.
+Each request increments the counter by one.
+Once the counter reaches the pre-defined threshold, new requests are dropped until a new time window starts.

+* Problem is that, say you limit 5 requests for 1 minute.
+However, if 5 comes in between 1:30 to 2:00, and 5 come in 2:00 to 2:30, then from 1:30 to 2:30.
+There's a shit ton requests that you need to work through.
+(Much more than 5 per minute designed)

 4. Sliding window log

 5. Sliding window counter